-Participation: makes no contribution to the class whatsoever.
+Participation: Makes no contribution to the class whatsoever.

-Well prepared= you completed all of your homework
+- Well prepared= you completed all of your homework - Focus on the class.
+Arriving late, having outside conversations, leaving the room, gathering materials before class is finished, allowing your cell phone to ring, texting, etc. shows a lack of common courtesy and is more disruptive and distracting than you may realize. - Depending on their abilities, students are expected to spend an average of 2 hours of preparation for each class period.

-- Focus on the class.
-Arriving late, having outside conversations, leaving the room, gathering materials before class is finished, allowing your cell phone to ring, texting, etc. shows a lack of common courtesy and is more disruptive and distracting than you may realize. - Depending on each one's abilities, students are expected to spend an average of 2 hours in relevant outside preparation for each class period. - Students are encouraged to communicate consistently on the target language and to attend the Centro de conversación (CHD 303) to practice.
+Students are encouraged to communicate consistently in the target language and to attend the Centro de Tertulia (CHD 303) to practice.